psychospace/psychospace.info/✼ Stories/⎊ Narration/⎊ Golorr Bares All.md

 >
 >You are to be forewarned that this will likely take a great time…

 *[The eyes glow bright white, and the light appears to fill your ever instinct.
-You suddenly each feel yourselves immersed in the water at your ankles, plunged into an ethereally massive puddle... you emerge in a land of pinks and purples, this great snake-like entity floating before you, an elder force in the universe, shaping the landscape you witness.
+You suddenly each feel yourselves immersed in the water at your ankles, plunged into an ethereally massive puddle... you emerge in a land of pinks and purples, this great snake-like entity floating before you, an elder force in the [[universe]], shaping the landscape you witness.
 You realize... you are, or at least perceive, inside psychospace.]*

 *[The scene shifts as rapidly as it was created, and you find yourself standing in the middle of an ancient street on a great body of water at night: with winged people lining the sidewalks on either side of you.
 The city prior to [[Drastic]]: the Holy Port of Ace.
 Golorr begins its odyssey...]*